ArchAngel776/555restaurant/README.md

 On your local machine will start local server, default run on 5000 port.

-Now you can see results by opened browser and gone to the address: ``localhost:5000``
+Now you can see results by opening browser and going to the address: ``localhost:5000``

 ## Just enjoy